Lenses and Frames

 All lens surfaces naturally reflect light and this reflection can prevent between seven to 14 percent of the light needed for optimal vision.
 Wearing non-AR lenses is like trying to read a book in a dimly lit room.
 Since AR lenses allow more light to reach your eyes by reducing reflections, it’s like turning up the lights in a room, making it easier to see.

 Lenses and frames are a very necessary and personal choice.
-Dr. Hanlen and Associates in Boalsburg, Pennsylvania has the experience to guide you toward eyewear selections that are comfortable and that work to complement your face.
-For help, schedule an appointment with either Dr. Hanlen or Dr. Territo and we’ll be in touch with you shortly.
+Eyes on the Diamond in State College, PA has the experience to guide you toward eyewear selections that are comfortable and that work to complement your face.
+For help, schedule an appointment with Dr. Territo or Dr. Bauer and we’ll be in touch with you shortly.